-Student Publications, Solicitations for Financial Support, and Activities Guidelines associated with the ASU-Mountain Home name reflects not only on the group, but also on the university.
+Student Publications, Solicitations for Financial Support, and Activities Guidelines

 As the student organizations on campus become more active, and as the number of our alumni continues to increase, the need to raise money and to produce publications for distribution off campus grows.
 The university encourages student groups to let others in the community know of their activities and to maintain relationships with alumni.
-However, any activity
+However, any activity associated with the ASUMH name reflects not only on the group, but also on the university.

 All publications to be distributed to anyone outside the student group, solicitations for financial support, and activities must be approved by the vice chancellor for academic and student affairs.
 Application must be made on a form obtained from the vice chancellor's office.
 The completed for must be returned to the vice chancellor at least five days prior to the publication, solicitation, or activity.
-The vice chancellor for academic and student affairs may consult with the Office of Marketing and Development prior to granting or denying approval for any publication, solicitation, or activity.
+The provost vice chancellor for academic and student affairs may consult with the Office of Marketing and Development prior to granting or denying approval for any publication, solicitation, or activity.